 POEME (Portrayal of Ephemeral Movement Experiences) is a mobile website (https://poeme.iat.sfu.ca) that interprets human movement into insightful, witty and whimsical poetry.
 I created POEME in collaboration with Ethan Soutar-Rau to explore new methods of classifying the nuances of movement experiences through poetry and to better understand the relationship between words and movement.

 In If Words Could Dance: Moving from Body to Data through Kinesthetic Evaluation we describe our design considerations for POEME.
-We developed a technique for mapping our movement experiences to the accelerometer data and poetry developed a method of evaluation we refer to as “embodied visual analytics.”
+We developed a technique for mapping our movement experiences to the accelerometer data and poetry which we refer to as “embodied visual analytics.”

 POEME: A Poetry Engine Interactive Installation